 Lack of knowledge led me here.
 I realized that I did not focus on educating myself about the structure of my afro-textured hair and how to care for it.
 I was more focused on my curls and what I wanted my hair to do.
 I was eager to learn how to care for my natural hair.

 I told myself.
 I am getting down to the roots of everything!

 I read many amazing helpful books, joined the natural hair community, and watched endless natural hair YouTube videos.

 Things came together but still so many unanswered questions.
 But I processed to push forward.
 I was back on track and in the right direction.
 My hair was healthy, and it kept on growing longer.

-A friend of mines suggested I should straighten my hair with a flat-iron.
+A friend of mines suggested I should straighten my hair with a flat-iron to see the true length.
 I was curious, but I did not forget what transpired with my first big chop.
 I told myself I would not make this mistake again.
 I was sure of that.